spacocha/MWMW/README.md

 # MWMW
 metagenomic binning, quantification, and analysis with metawrap

+Notes:
+ - Bin 26 is E. Coli, Bin 52 is M. aeruginosa, Bin 18 should be Runella slithyformis

 TODO:
  - Pull reads that map to 16S gene from libraries, classify, and assign to bins based on combined objective of taxanomic class & abundance vector matches